 Buying a manufactured home can be complicated.
 You may not understand all the terms.
 You may want to rely on verbal statements that are not in writing.
 STOP!
 This publication should help you understand your rights and some important terms.

 What will it really cost to buy a mobile home?

-There are many hidden costs to buying a manufactured home.
-Before you decide to buy, and definitely before you make a down payment, make sure you understand the total cost of the deal into which you are about to enter.
-Look at the following costs, and add them all up:
+There are many hidden costs.
+Before you decide to buy, and definitely before making a down payment, make sure you understand the total cost.
+Look at and add up all these:

-Price of home, options, lot or land, delivery, foundation, set-up, skirting, steps, and related permits.
+Price of home, options, lot or land, delivery, foundation, set-up, skirting, steps, and related permits

 Your contract should include, at a minimum:

 A description of the home

 The home's base price

 A description of each extra item (installation, skirting, air conditioning, delivery, and so on) in the contract